CherishingWish/UmaExplorer/README.md

 ## Credits

-This module is largely copied form [EXNOA-CarrotJuicer](https://github.com/CNA-Bld/EXNOA-CarrotJuicer).
+This module is largely copied from [EXNOA-CarrotJuicer](https://github.com/CNA-Bld/EXNOA-CarrotJuicer).